History of the National Hockey League on television: 1990s

 In August 1998, ABC, ESPN and ESPN2 signed a five-year television deal with the NHL, worth a total of approximately US$600 million (or $120 million per year), dwarfing the $5.5 million that the NHL received from American national broadcasts in the 1991–92 season.
 As previously mentioned, as was the case with the 1992–1994 deal, ABC's subsequent NHL coverage was in reality, made up of time–buys from ESPN.
 This was noted in copyright beds at the conclusion of the telecasts, i.e. "The preceding program has been paid for by ESPN, Inc." ESPN then signed a similar television rights contract in 2002 so it could produce and broadcast National Basketball Association games on ABC.

-ABC also televised the National Hockey League All-Star Game and Games 3–7 of the Stanley Cup Finals in prime time.
+ABC also televised the National Hockey League All-Star Game and games 3–7 of the Stanley Cup Final in prime time.
 In the league's previous broadcast television deal with Fox, the network split coverage of the Stanley Cup Finals with ESPN.
-Games 1, 5, and 7 were usually scheduled to be televised by Fox; Games 2, 3, 4 and 6 by ESPN.
+Games one, five, and seven were usually scheduled to be televised by Fox; games two, three, four and six by ESPN.
 However, from 1995 to 1998, the Finals were all four-game sweeps; 1999 ended in six games.
-The consequence was that – except for 1995, when Fox did televise Game 4 – the decisive game was never on network television.
+The consequence was that – except for 1995, when Fox did televise game four – the decisive game was never on network television.

 From 1998 to 1999 until 2001–02, Sportsnet aired Labatt Blue Tuesday Night Hockey weekly during the regular season, and covered first-round playoff series that did not feature Canadian teams.
 The network's first live event was an opening night match between the Philadelphia Flyers and New York Rangers.
 Jim Hughson and Craig Simpson served as the lead broadcast team while Kevin Quinn and Ryan Walter served as the secondary broadcast team.
 Darren Dreger as the studio host and was joined by other personalities as studio analysts including Greg Millen (1998–1999), Nick Kypreos (1998–2002), and Mike Keenan (1999–2000).